hpides/thesis-proposal-template/README.md

 In the `thesis.tex` file, you can set a few variables at the beginning of the file that then fill your cover page.

-You can always find the newest version of this template in our [GitHub repository]()
+You can always find the newest version of this template in our [GitHub repository](https://github.com/hpides/thesis-proposal-template).

 ### Questions